davidhfriedman/jslox/README.md

 ### Debugging and testing

 There are some test files in t/ but they don't keep up with the grammar problems.
-A proper test suite is on the TODO list...
+Running Nystrom's test suite is on the TODO list...

 For quickie command line tests: